Auburn, Georgia: 2020 census

+Demographic estimates

 As of 2022, 6,678 people in Auburn lived in Barrow County while 209 people lived in Gwinnett County.

 Education

 The portion in Barrow County is in Barrow County Schools.
 The Barrow district operates Auburn Elementary School, which feeds into Westside Middle School and Apalachee High School.

 The portion in Gwinnett County is in Gwinnett County Public Schools.
 That portion's zoned schools are Mulberry Elementary School, Dacula Middle School, and Dacula High School.